The Secretary of State was asked—

 Does the Secretary of State agree with the Prime Minister?

 If the hon.
-Lady had listened to the Minister of State, Northern Ireland Office, my hon.
-Friend the Member for Weston-super-Mare (John Penrose), in his answer to the first question, it was clear that we have said as a Government that no technological solutions, off the shelf, exist today that solve this problem, but we are committed to working to find alternative arrangements because we have all agreed that the backstop, should it ever come into force, is a temporary measure.
+Lady had listened to my hon.
+Friend the Minister of State, Northern Ireland Office, in his answer to the first question, it was clear that we have said as a Government that no technological solutions, off the shelf, exist today that solve this problem, but we are committed to working to find alternative arrangements because we have all agreed that the backstop, should it ever come into force, is a temporary measure.
 No one wants to be in it, and we want to find ways of avoiding it.

 Last year, I passed the Northern Ireland (Executive Formation and Exercise of Functions) Act 2018, which creates a limited period in which an Executive can be formed at any time.
 I am actively encouraging the parties to use that opportunity to come together to make progress on restoring the Executive.